 There was no pressure to get all made up before leaving for the day.
 The very idea was out of place, in the context of sea sports and the punishing Maldivian heat that makes sweat rush out of every pore.

-I was glad that we didn’t have anyone who needed to be about that.
+I was glad that we didn’t have anyone who needed to be about that, who didn’t have a self that isn’t benchmarked to a man.
 Glad that we were all the ones who were like ‘Oh thank God!
 We can be just women people!’

 We spanned a great age range as well, though the median age was fairly young.